 This course will explore topics in the study of the art and architecture of the Buddhist faith.
 Encompassing geographic areas such as India, China, Korea, Japan, and Southeast Asia, we will study themes including icons, relics, ritual function, pilgrimage, patronage, and temple architecture, to better understand the diverse visual forms of the Buddhist tradition.

-Topics in Japanese Art: Japanese Prints (G/C)
+Topics in Asian Art: Taste and Regional Traditions in Chinese Art (G/C)